sharonchoong/svg-exportJS/README.md

 ### UMD

-The UMD module is available from this repository (see the `dist/umd` folder), or from various CDNs such as jsdelivr and unpkg.
+The UMD module is available from this repository (see the `dist/umd` folder), or from CDNs such as jsdelivr.

 Two versions are available:
 - The *main* version is lightweight and requires installing dependencies as needed.